visualjazz-sbrunno/hugofy-white-label/site/content/about-us.md

       physical health.
 It’s up to us as employers to create an environment where everyone in the workplace feels comfortable”
     quote_author: Melinda Upton, Partner, DLA Piper
+  - type: C01_accordion
+    dropdowns:
+      - title: this is an accordion title
+        content: this is accordion content
 ---